 Slider board in AC50 serial number 4424.
 The date code on the pots "IM" = September '65.

 Detail from the Thomas Organ parts list for the AC50 - "Wooden Chassis Shelf".
 The sheets are available on this page.

-Thomas also offered various cabinet parts for the AC30, including slider boards (shelves).
-No board from an AC30 has come to light so far however with a Taylor sticker.
+Thomas also offered various cabinet parts for the AC30, including slider boards (shelves):

 Detail from the Thomas Organ parts list for the AC30 - "Wooden Chassis Shelf".
 The sheets as a whole can be found on this page, entry for 26th March.

 Detail from the picture of the Ekco BPT333 below.